michaellaszlo/cursor-maintenance/README.md

 ## Maintaining cursor position in a formatted input field

-A vexing problem comes up when you're building a formatted input field that lets the user freely move a cursor and edit the text.
+A vexing problem comes up when you're building a formatted input field that lets the user freely move a cursor.
 After some user editing, the text is reformatted by the input field.
-Now where should the cursor go?
+Now where should the cursor appear?
 That is the problem of cursor maintenance.

 I have posted a detailed discussion of cursor maintenance on my website.
 It's a complicated problem with fuzzy criteria.
 You can approach it in several ways depending on the text format and how you want the user to interact with the input field.
 Sometimes there is no reliable way to maintain the cursor.
-In such cases, it is best to circumvent the problem by removing the cursor after reformatting or by displaying the formatted text separately from the input text.
-Then again, sometimes it is possible to achieve reliable cursor maintenance.
-If so, the result is a very pleasing user experience.
+If so, it is best to avoid the problem by removing the cursor upon reformatting or by displaying the formatted text separately from the input text.
+Then again, sometimes it is possible to achieve reliable cursor maintenance, resulting in a seamless input interface.

 This repository provides framework code and implementation examples for three approaches to cursor maintenance.
 I characterize them as follows: